 top of page

-This month's post is inspired by the Rumi quote “Where there is ruin, there is hope for a treasure.”
-Rumi
+“Where there is ruin, there is hope for a treasure.”

-Seen in this way, ruin is not failure; it is permission.
-Permission to lay down what no longer fits the season we are in.
-Permission to grieve without deciding that something has gone wrong.
+Seen in this light, ruin is not failure; it is permission.
+It grants us the freedom to lay down what no longer fits the season we are in.
+It allows us to grieve without deciding that something has gone wrong.

-The treasure won’t always be the same, and is rarely loud.
+The treasure we find won’t always be the same, and it is rarely loud.
 It may arrive as subtle clarity, a gentler strength, or the quiet return of possibility where there was once only survival.
 Each of us moves through endings in our own time.
 There is no right pace, and rarely is there a prize for rushing.
-The invitation is simply to stay present with what has ended, and stay long enough to see what it leaves behind.
-Often, we realize life was not taking something from us; it was making space.
+The invitation is simply to stay present with what has ended, and to linger long enough to see what it leaves behind.
+Often, we realize that life was not taking something from us; it was making space for something new.

 Where there is ruin,